 The first albums to be released were JAMAICAN ALL STARS and ALL STAR TOP HITS, both recorded at Federal Recording Studio in 1961.
 These were followed by I COVER THE WATERFRONT and JAZZ JAMAICA in 1962, JUMP JAMAICA WAY in 1963, and SKA AUTHENTIC in 1964.

 Since 1981 I have been attempting to catalogue all the vinyl LPs and CDs issued on the Studio One and related labels.
-The fruits of these efforts have been published in two editions of Downbeat Special (Studio One Album Discography), the latest edition in 1996.
-During the same period I have also published four editions of Never Grow Old (Studio One Singles Listing and Rhythm Directory), a catalogue of approximately 6000 titles, including alternative versions of each rhythm.
+The fruits of these efforts have been published in two editions of Downbeat Special (Studio One Album Discography), the last edition in 1996.
+During the same period I have also published five editions of Never Grow Old (Studio One Discography and Rhythm Directory), a catalogue of approximately 6500 titles, including alternative versions of each rhythm.

 Most of the information on these pages comes directly from the records in my own and other Studio One collections, and as such it is very much a collaborative effort between myself and fellow collectors from all over the world.
 Thanks are due to the following for their help and assistance:

-Petri Aarnio; Olivier Albot; Lol Bell-Brown; Stan Bethwaite; Joshua Blood; Nicky Bowman; Steve Brentford: Bob Brooks; Jeremy Collingwood: Roger Dalke; Peter Dalton; Matt Dinsmore; Ian Dovell; Christian Eritt; Matthew Ewert; John Foster; Cyrille Fouques; Peter Furlong; Winston Gelly; Greg (Graal Records); Mike Haley; Brian Harris (Icicle); Noel Hawks (Dub Vendor); Otto Hestness; Dave Home; Ray Hurford (Small Axe & Rhythm Wise); Tero Kaski; Brian Keyo; Chris Lane; Charlie Morgan (Outernational Records); Gary Olliver; Tapsa Piirainen; Nicolas Potier; Peter Roberts; Alpo Saimovarra; Robert Schoenfeld (Roots Knotty Roots); Jean Scrivener (Rhythm Wise); Rich Spencer; Bobby Tanzilo; Stephen Taw; Leigh Turner; Michael Turner (Roots Knotty Roots); Juha Vaahtera; Chris Wilson; Klaus Winter; Bill Wright.
+Petri Aarnio; Olivier Albot; Lol Bell-Brown; Stan Bethwaite; Joshua Blood; Nicky Bowman; Steve Brentford: Bob Brooks; Jeremy Collingwood: Roger Dalke; Peter Dalton; Matt Dinsmore; Ian Dovell; Christian Eritt; Matthew Ewert; Carl Finlay; John Foster; Cyrille Fouques; Peter Furlong; Winston Gelly; Greg (Graal Records); Mike Haley; Brian Harris; Noel Hawks; Otto Hestness; Dave Home; Ray Hurford; Tero Kaski; Brian Keyo; Chris Lane; Charlie Morgan; Gary Olliver; Laurent Pfeiffer; Tapsa Piirainen; Nicolas Potier; Peter Roberts; Alpo Saimovarra; Robert Schoenfeld; Jean Scrivener; Thore Staeck; Rich Spencer; Bobby Tanzilo; Stephen Taw; Leigh Turner; Michael Turner; Juha Vaahtera; Chris Wilson; Klaus Winter; Bill Wright.

 (With apologies to anyone whose name I have omitted.)